Trying to make sense of a mental health challenge? Announcing: Mindweather 101

 One family was told that their daughter's mental disorder would be something she had to face for the rest of her life.
 The parents worked to accept the news and slowly let go of their bigger dreams for her future.

-This is just what families would need to do, of course, if the research told us that serious mental disorders were life-long conditions.
+This is just what families would need to do, of course, if the research told us that serious mental disorders were always, inevitably life-long conditions.
 But does it?
-What if the studies actually told a very different story?
+What if new studies were actually telling a more hopeful story?